Creole Corn Maque Choux

 - 2 medium diced ripe tomatoes

-Add the celery and bell peppers and continue to sauté until all the vegetables are just tender, stirring occasionally, about 8 minutes.
+- Add the celery and bell peppers and continue to sauté until all the vegetables are just tender, stirring occasionally.
+Sprinkle in the flour, stirring it in until it disappears.

-Add the corn kernels, tomatoes, nondairy milk, and sugar to the skillet.
-Bring to a simmer, then simmer gently, uncovered, about 5 to 7 minutes, or until everything is well heated through and the tomatoes have softened a bit.
+- Add the corn kernels, tomatoes, and nondairy milk to the skillet.
+Cook uncovered for 5 to 7 minutes, or until everything is well heated through and the tomatoes have softened a bit.

 Per serving: Calories: 167; Total Fat: 3g; Protein: 4g; Carbs: 29g; Sodium: 45 mg